Instruction-Guided Lesion Segmentation for Chest X-rays with Automatically Generated Large-Scale Dataset: Abstract

 \section{Abstract}

-The applicability of current lesion segmentation models for chest X-rays (CXRs) has been limited both by a small number of target labels and the reliance on long, detailed expert-level text inputs, creating a barrier to practical use.
-To address these limitations, we introduce a new paradigm: instruction-guided lesion segmentation (ILS), which is designed to segment diverse lesion types based on simple, user-friendly instructions.
-Under this paradigm, we construct MIMIC-ILS, the first large-scale instruction-answer dataset for CXR lesion segmentation, using our fully automated multimodal pipeline that generates annotations from chest X-ray images and their corresponding reports.
+The applicability of current lesion segmentation models for chest X-rays (CXRs) has been limited both by a small number of target labels and the reliance on complex, expert-level text inputs, creating a barrier to practical use.
+To address these limitations, we introduce instruction-guided lesion segmentation (ILS), a medical-domain adaptation of referring image segmentation (RIS) designed to segment diverse lesion types based on simple, user-friendly instructions.
+Under this task, we construct MIMIC-ILS, the first large-scale instruction-answer dataset for CXR lesion segmentation, using our fully automated multimodal pipeline that generates annotations from CXR images and their corresponding reports.
 MIMIC-ILS contains 1.1M instruction-answer pairs derived from 192K images and 91K unique segmentation masks, covering seven major lesion types.
-To empirically demonstrate its utility, we introduce ROSALIA, a vision-language model fine-tuned on MIMIC-ILS.
+To empirically demonstrate its utility, we present ROSALIA, a LISA model fine-tuned on the MIMIC-ILS dataset.
 ROSALIA can segment diverse lesions and provide textual explanations in response to user instructions.
-The model achieves high segmentation and textual accuracy in our newly proposed task, highlighting the effectiveness of our pipeline and the value of MIMIC-ILS as a foundational resource for pixel-level CXR lesion grounding.
+The model achieves high accuracy in our newly proposed task, highlighting the effectiveness of our pipeline and the value of MIMIC-ILS as a foundational resource for pixel-level CXR lesion grounding.
+The dataset and model are available at \href{https://github.com/checkoneee/ROSALIA}{https://github.com/checkoneee/ROSALIA}.